Nurse Who Writes

 About

 R.E.
-Hengsterman is a registered nurse, medical writer, Pushcart Prize–nominated, award-winning fiction writer, and educator with more than three decades of experience in healthcare.
-His writing bridges the clinical and the creative, appearing in more than fifty literary journals and magazines including Across The Margin, Maudlin House, Bluntly Magazine, Eunoia Review, Queen Mob’s Tea House, Barren Magazine, Riggwelter, Phenomenal Literature, Former Cactus, The Airgonaut, and The Blotter Magazine.
-His work spans the boundaries between storytelling and science—bringing empathy to evidence and narrative to data.
+Hengsterman is a registered nurse, a Pushcart Prize-nominated, award-winning fiction and non-fiction writer, and an educator with over thirty years of healthcare experience.
+Coming from a place that combines the clinical and the imaginative, his writings have appeared in more than fifty publications, including Across The Margin, Maudlin House, Bluntly Magazine, Eunoia Review, Queen Mob’s Tea House, Barren Magazine, Riggwelter, Phenomenal Literature, Former Cactus, The Airgonaut and The Blotter Magazine.

-R.E.
-Hengsterman holds master’s degrees in Nursing Education (MSN), Innovation, Leadership & Entrepreneurship (M.E.), and the Arts (MA).
-Influenced by Denis Johnson, Mohsin Hamid, and Alice Walker, his fiction seeks emotional truth; his nonfiction, intellectual clarity.
-He lives and writes in North Carolina, dividing his time between research and story—between the night shift and the page.
+He holds a master’s degree in nursing education (MSN), Innovation, Leadership, and Entrepreneurship (M.E.), and the arts (MA).
+Inspired by Denis Johnson, Mohsin Hamid, and Alice Walker, his fiction aims for the heart, and his nonfiction works pursue mental clarity.
+He lives in North Carolina, splitting his time between research, storytelling and working the night shift.

 The Shift Worker's Paradox